vasilitabatadze/DAM-SD/README.md

 # DAM-SD#

-This is a Matlab implementation of Deep Assessment Methodolgy - Second Derivative (DAM-SD), a method for modeling and predicting the time series data.
+This is a Matlab implementation of Deep Assessment Methodolgy - Second Derivative (DAM-SD), a method for modeling the time series data.

 ## Data